 mysqld.exeis "MySQL" in all versions of MariaDB.

 - Whether to enable TCP/IP (recommended) and which port MariaDB should listen to.
 If security is a concern, you can change the bind-address parameter post-installation to bind to only local addresses.
 If the "Enable networking" checkbox is deselected, the database will use named pipes for communication.

-NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES".
-You can also define the Innodb/Xtradb buffer pool size, and the InnoDB page size.
-The default buffer pool size is 12.5% of RAM and depending on your requirements you can give innodb more (up to 70-80% RAM).
+- Defines the InnoDB buffer pool size, and the InnoDB page size.
+The default buffer pool size is 12.5% of RAM, and depending on your requirements you can give InnoDB more (up to 70-80% RAM).
 32 bit versions of MariaDB have restrictions on maximum buffer pool size, which is approximately 1GB, due to virtual address space limitations for 32bit processes.
 A 16k page size is suitable for most situations.
 See the innodb_page_size system variable for details on other settings.